KariukiAntony/MMUST-JOSA/README.md

         "slug": "President Ruto featured on Time Magazine’s ‘Top 100 climate leaders’ list", "title": "President Ruto featured on Time Magazine’s ‘Top 100 climate leaders’ list" },

       ]
     ]

+    Where 17 is the total number of blogs written by a author.

     ```